Blog - 20/01/2025

-There are a number of fees that an employer will incur when sponsoring a skilled worker for permission to work in the UK.
-All of these fees are incurred ‘up front,’ before the individual has commenced employment and it can represent a significant cost to the employer.
+There are a number of fees that an employer will incur when sponsoring a migrant worker for permission to work in the UK.
+All of these fees are incurred ‘up front,’ before the individual has commenced employment in the UK and it can represent a significant cost to the employer.

 The question that arises is; if the individual has a ‘change of heart’ and decides not to join the employer, or starts their employment but resigns only a few months into the job or at any point during their sponsored employment, can the employer recoup from the individual the costs incurred by the employer in sponsoring the individual.